julelang/manual/src/common-concepts/functions/anonymous-functions.md

 The use of short literals in generic types is limited.
 Short literals are not supported for constraints; even if the only constraint is a function type, the use of short literals is not allowed.

 If the type is partially known, short literals are allowed.
-For this, the type must be explicit function type, the parameter types of the function, if any, must be known.
+For this, the type must be an explicit function type; the parameter types of the function, if any, must be known.
 Type inference is permitted only for the return type.

 For example:
 ```jule